renovatebot/docker-gradle/README.md

 # docker-gradle

 This repository is the source for the Docker Hub image `renovate/gradle`.
 Commits to `main` branch are automatically built and published.

+## Deprecation notice

+This image and repo will be archived when renovatebot/renovate#11316 is live in app